-For menstrual-related mastalgia, acetaminophen or an NSAID is usually effective.
+For menstrual-related mastalgia, acetaminophen or a nonsteroidal anti-inflammatory drug (NSAID) is usually effective.
 If pain is severe, a brief course of danazol or tamoxifen may be given.
 These drugs inhibit estrogen and progesterone.
 If estrogen or a progestin is being taken, stopping may be necessary.

 For pregnancy-related breast pain, wearing a firm, supportive brassiere, taking acetaminophen, or both, can help.

-Recent evidence suggests that evening primrose oil, vitamin E, or both used together may reduce the severity of mastalgia.
+Recent evidence suggests that evening primrose oil may reduce the severity of mastalgia.